 Most of the paper and cardboard I use for my crafts is repurposed.
 Paper crafts are great for home decor.

 - Newspapers – for paper mache

 - Old road maps – very affordable and fun paper to craft with.
-Many old maps are printed on linen paper which makes it very sturdy and robust.
+Many old maps are printed on linen paper, making them sturdy and robust.

-- Cardboard – When possible I repurpose cardboard packaging from ceral boxes to Amazon packaging, such as with this gingerbread house garland.
+- Cardboard – I repurpose cardboard packaging from cereal boxes to Amazon packaging, such as with this gingerbread house garland.